shawnmckinney/apache-fortress-demo/README-RATIONALE.md

 # RATIONALE for Apache Fortress Demo End-to-End Security Example

+### Introduction

+This application corresponds with a technical talk that has been given many times.

 ### Overview

 The idea for this talk started several years back, when I first began working full-time with Symas.
 I was working on a project that spanned multiple companies with my friend and colleague, John Field, who's a security architect at EMC, now Pivotal.